MosheBiton/OpenUniversity/IndexTheFile/Readme.md

 About this program:

+Written in C90.

 The program takes a file as an argument, parses it and output an "index" file.
-The index file contains all the words the file has in a dictionary order and near each word you can find all the line numbers that the word appears in the original file
+The index file contains all the words in the file arranged in a dictionary order with the line numbers that the word appears in the original file near each word.

 * Note that the program does not count "how many times a word appears" since it ignores the second appearance of the same word in the same line.